SQL MINUS

 FROM

-B;Code language: SQL (Structured Query Language) (sql)
+id;Code language: SQL (Structured Query Language) (sql)

-The following picture illustrates the MINUS operator.
+The following picture illustrates how the MINUS operator works in this example:

-SQL MINUS examples
+SQL MINUS Operator

 employees_dependents_tables